Polygraph Laws Regarding Admissibility

 This case was not about polygraph, but it did something very important that affected polygraph.
 It loosened the rules of evidence from the 'general acceptance' Frye ruling in 1923 and stated that 'general acceptance' was NOT a necessary pre-condition to the admissibility of scientific evidence.
 Instead, the Daubert decision placed the decision making power in the trial judge's hands to "ensure that an expert's testimony both rests on a reliable foundation and is relevant to the task at hand."

-Daubert also layed out factors, not a cut and dry list, but important factors to consider when determining the reliability of expert testimony.
+Daubert also laid out factors, not a cut and dry list, but important factors to consider when determining the reliability of expert testimony.
 Those factors are:

 • Whether the theories and techniques employed by the scientific expert have been tested